ilhamAdil/BFAA-Final/README.md

 This App can find github account users using Github API and is able to save favourite users using SQLLite.

 #To Use this Project:
-You need to change the GITHUB API token with your own Token in Build.Gradle(app):
+The Token on this project is currently invalid anymore You need to change the GITHUB API token with your own token in Build.Gradle(app):

 android {
     compileSdkVersion 29